-We expect to receive approximately \$192.5 million in net proceeds from the sale of the common units we are offering hereby, or approximately \$221.0 million if the underwriters exercise in full their option to purchase up to an additional 1,935,483 common units, after deducting the underwriting discounts and estimated offering expenses payable by us.
-We intend to use the net proceeds, from this offering to repay in full the approximately \$23.0 million of borrowings outstanding under our Super Priority Credit Facility, and the remainder to repay a portion of our Term Loan Credit Facility.
-We expect to repay the remainder of borrowings under and terminate our Term Loan Credit Facility with cash on hand and proceeds from the New Credit Facility when it closes following the consummation of this offering.
-Consummation of this offering is not contingent on our entry into the New Credit Facility.
+We expect to receive approximately \$165.3 million in net proceeds from the sale of the common units we are offering hereby, or approximately \$190.2 million if the underwriters exercise in full their option to purchase up to an additional 1,750,000 common units, after deducting the underwriting discounts and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering to fund a portion of the cash consideration for the Pending Acquisition.